Are you making the same mistake every single year?

 When was the last time you saw a primary care physician for a check-up?

 Many Americans do not realize how much a yearly doctor visit can improve health and save money in the long run.
-According to a recent government survey, 28 percent of U.S. men and 17 percent of women do not have a primary care physician or health care provider, yet acquiring and utilizing your personal doctor can be extremely valuable to your overall health for numerous reasons.
+According to analysis of a Center for Disease Control and Prevention survey, about 23% of Americans do not have a primary care physician or health care provider.
+But acquiring and using your personal doctor can be extremely valuable to your overall health for numerous reasons.

 In addition to allowing for patients to build a trusting relationship with their physician, utilizing a primary care doctor can also provide more frequent opportunities for disease prevention and the advocacy of health.
-A yearly checkup can aide in detecting health problems that could develop into more serious issues.
-Primary care physicians can treat more than you may think.
-Yes, they perform yearly check-ups, but they can also treat various chronic conditions such as arthritis and diabetes.
+A yearly check-up can aide in detecting health problems that could develop into more serious issues.
+Primary care physicians can treat more than you may think; they can also treat various chronic conditions such as arthritis and diabetes.

 About the Author

 health enews staff is a group of experienced writers from our Advocate Aurora Health sites, which also includes freelance or intern writers.